Swindon Works: Location

 There are several stories relating to how the railway came to pass through Swindon.
-A well-circulated myth that Brunel and Gooch were surveying a vale north of Swindon Hill and Brunel either threw a stone or dropped a sandwich and declared that spot to be the centre of the works.
-However Swindon's midway point between GWR terminals and the topography of land near the town were more likely factors.
+A well-circulated myth states that Brunel and Gooch were surveying a vale north of Swindon Hill and Brunel either threw a stone or dropped a sandwich and declared that spot to be the centre of the works.
+However, Swindon's midway point between GWR terminals and the topography of land near the town were more likely factors.

 The GWR mainline was originally planned to cut through Savernake Forest near Marlborough, but the Marquess of Ailesbury, who owned the land, objected.
 The Marquess had previously objected to part of the Kennet and Avon Canal running through his estate (see Bruce Tunnel).
-With the railway needing to run near to a canal at this point, and as it was cheaper to transport coal for trains along canals at this time, Swindon was the next logical choice for the works, 20 mi north of the original route.
+With the railway needing to run near to a canal at this point, and as it was cheaper to transport coal for trains along canals at this time, Swindon was the next logical choice for the works, 20 mi north of the original route and on the Wilts & Berks Canal.

 The line was laid in 1840, but the location of the works was still undecided.
 Tracks were laid at Didcot in 1839 (chosen as Lord Wantage did not want the railway passing close to Abingdon) and for some time this seemed a more likely site.

 Gooch noted that the nearby Wilts & Berks Canal gave Swindon a direct connection with the Somerset Coalfield.
-He also realised that engines needed to be changed at Swindon or close by as the gradients from Swindon to Bristol were much more arduous than the relatively easy gradients between London and Swindon.
+He also realised that engines needed to be changed at Swindon or close by, as the gradients from Swindon to Bristol were much more arduous than the relatively easy route between London and Swindon.
 Drawing water for the engines from the canals was also considered, and an agreement to this effect was completed in 1843.
 Gooch recorded at the time:

 Once the plan was set for the railway to come to Swindon, it was at first intended to bring it closely along the foot of Swindon Hill, so as to be as close as possible to the town without entailing the excessive engineering works of building on the hill.
-However, the Goddard family (Lords of the Manor of Swindon), following the example the Marquess of Ailesbury (and many other landowners of the day), objected to having it near their property, so it was laid a couple of miles further north.
+However, the Goddard family (lords of the manor of Swindon) objected to having it near their property, so it was laid a couple of miles further north.